T4-only meds like Synthroid do NOT work, exclaim many patients!

 You are here if anything went wrong.
 It wasn’t because NDT doesn’t work.
 It’s because you didn’t raise it high enough, or because you didn’t realize a few things which need correction, and which NDT will reveal, such as inadequate levels of iron or problems with your cortisol levels.
 And the latter have nothing to do with “being in the normal range”.
 Read the link carefully and find yourself.
-Because NDT works wonders!!
+Because NDT does wonders!!

 To read more detail on T4, it’s history, why it’s been such a widespread failure for so many, see Chapter One in the revised STTM book.
 A must have book.

 - Listen to an audio version of some of this page.

 - Watch Janie talk about T4-only vs NDT

 - Learn more about natural desiccated thyroid,

 - To see the different brands of desiccated thyroid, go here.

 - To see labwork you need and places to get it on your own to share with your doctor, go here.

 - To work with a good doctor, go here.
 And remember: YOU have to go in there informed and assertive.
 Use the revised STTM book to take with you.